 Throughout my travels, you’ve all heard me refer to my Adventure Partner for Life.
 Well, he’s finally written his very first Global Debauchery blog!
 Read on for The Hubs’ tale of a work-trip-turned-mini-tour with “48 Hours in New York City.”
-For more ideas on how to make the ordinary extraordinary, visit any of my Meantime Meanderings posts, and get to traveling today!
+For more ideas on how to make the ordinary extraordinary, visit any of my Travel Inspiration posts, and get to traveling today!

 The Adventure Partner’s NYC Trip Prep

 It’s time for my bi-annual trip to my firm’s New York office and I have mixed feelings about traveling this time.
 I love the concept of 48 hours in New York City.
 I mean, it is New York.
 But when I was looking for things to do on this trip, I couldn’t get motivated.

 Found plenty of museums—the Natural History Museum, the Met, the MoMa and dozens of others.
 (Side note: I love how everything has an abbreviation for its name.
 MoMa; SoHo; NoLita.
 These give the area that little something extra, like NYC needs it.)

 What else to do?
 Not that there’s any shortage of places to visit in New York City… Comedy clubs, and maybe I’d get lucky with a random Louis C.K. sighting.
 (Totally kidding, hate that guy.)
 Food.
 So many options—sushi, poke, tacos, steak, Italian, the list goes on.
 Clubs with DJs or bars with live bands.
 All of that, and I’m just like… meh.